JonathanForest/simon-says/lesson_2.md

 2. Create a function that generates a random number between 36 and 40, but regenerates it if it is equal to 39.
 3. Create a while loop that never ends.
-4. Call the function we created earlier, sending the randomly generated number as a parameter/argument.
+4. Call the functions we created earlier, sending the randomly generated number as a parameter/argument.

 ### 1. Create the function that turns the LED on and Off